Meetings and top tips

 Share your support!

-Encourage your farming contacts, friends and networks to get involved and join in the LOFS conversations on social media:
+Encourage your farming contacts, friends and networks to get involved and join in the OFS conversations on social media:

 - Facebook: @LEAFopenfarmsunday